MetPX/sarracenia/doc/sr_sara.1.rst

 INSTANCES
 ---------

-It is possible that one instance of dd_sara using a certain config is not enough to process & download all available notifications.
+It is possible that one instance of sr_sara using a certain config is not enough to process & download all available notifications.

 **instances      <integer>     (default:1)**

-dd_sara "configname" start   will fork  N instances of dd_sara using that config.
+sr_sara "configname" start   will fork  N instances of sr_sara using that config.
-.dd_sara_configname_$instance.pid  are created and contain the PID  of $instance process. dd_sara_configname_$instance.log  are created and contain the logs of $instance process.
+.sr_sara_configname_$instance.pid  are created and contain the PID  of $instance process. sr_sara_configname_$instance.log  are created and contain the logs of $instance process.

 The logs can be written in another directory than the current one with option :